 - asking that each household group with children present has one adult supporting them – the adult can book to climb or simply support them as an ‘Adult Clipper’, but they must remain in the arena at all times and help children clip in and out of climbs

-- requesting that you limit spectators at the moment
+- requesting that you do not bring spectators at this time

-- asking that you wear a face covering at all times in the centre except when actively climbing (Clippers and non climbing spectators MUST wear masks) or consuming food and drink at the tables in the cafe.
+- asking that you wear a face covering at all times in the centre except when actively climbing (Clippers and non climbing spectators MUST wear masks) or consuming food and drink at the tables in the cafe (our cafe is currently closed due to Tier 3 guidance).
 Children under 11 and some adults are exempt – our team at Reception will check all customers when they arrive so please let them know if you are exempt

 - asking all participants to observe the arena one-way system